sensu/sensu-docs-legacy/source/docs/0.13/guide.md

 ## Next Steps {#next-steps}

-Now that you have a running Sensu installation, the next steps are to add monitoring checks and event handlers.
+Now that you have a running Sensu installation, the next steps are to install a dashboard, add monitoring checks, and event handlers.

 If you have further questions please visit the `#sensu` IRC channel on Freenode or send an email to the `sensu-users` mailing list.